 "Seems a lot like good and evil.
 What's so different?"

 "Light Casters can still be bad, and Dark Casters can still be good, they don't fit into specific categories.
 Casters make the choice based on which side they think will benefit them the most.
 A Declaration is an entirely selfish thing.
 Both sides have opportunities, and both have drawbacks.
 Most Casters have a sense of which side they want to pledge themselves too very early on, and many Declare themselves long before their twentieth birthday.
-Not as early as Adi, but still.
+Not usually as early as Adi, but still.
 A Dark Caster isn't necessarily evil, but a Light Caster could be, depending on if they've been drawn in by Chaos."
 He raised an eyebrow.
 "You can't Declare yourself for Chaos, but once you've Declared yourself you could be recruited by Chaos to work for them.
 They have no morals, no boundaries, and no problems with manipulating or taking Mortal lives."

 "Basically they're the bad guys?"